radicle-dev/radicle.xyz/_guides/protocol.md

 The Radicle protocol, in contrast, extends Git's capabilities with a decentralized identity system, novel gossip protocol, and integrated social artifacts, forming a *self-hosted network for code collaboration*.
-Radicle locates, serves, and replicates Git repositories across a [peer-to-peer][] network while maintaining data authenticity via cryptographic signatures, so peers can directly exchange data without the need for a trusted third party.
+Radicle locates, serves, and replicates Git repositories -- including artifacts -- across a [peer-to-peer][] network while maintaining data authenticity via cryptographic signatures, so peers can directly exchange data without the need for a trusted third party.
 This enables communities to both self-host and share their repositories across a distributed protocol, contributing to the emergence of a new sovereign network for code collaboration and more.

 ## Nodes